polyfillpolyfill/polyfill-service/README.md

 <script src="//polyfill.io"></script>
 ```

-That's it.
+That&rsquo;s it.
 The script file *is* the [domain](https://polyfill.io).
-No need to specify the HTTP or HTTPS, because the service runs over both.
+No need to specify the **http** or **https**, because the service runs over both.

 ```html
 <link href="//polyfill.io/normalize.css" rel="stylesheet">
 ```

-Don't punish Chrome for old Internet Explorer either, because [Normalize.css](github.com/necolas/normalize.css) has been ported over to deliver only the styles the browser needs.
+Don&rsquo;t punish Chrome for old Internet Explorer either, because [Normalize.css](github.com/necolas/normalize.css) has been ported over to deliver only the styles the browser needs.

 ## What can I do with this?